TM2611/digital-garden/_pages/index.md

 ## Maps of Content (MOCs)

 Each MOC is a guide to a specific knowledge domain, linking related ideas together.
-Similarly, they are note designed to be read but are required within my Obsidian vault.<br> <br> <strong>Recently updated notes</strong>
+Similarly, they are note designed to be read but are required within my Obsidian vault.<br>
+## Note Types

+My digital garden consists of two kinds of notes.
+#### 1. **Fleeting Notes** 🍂

+These are the initial seeds of thought.
+They capture the essence of a fleeting idea, an inspiration from a book I've read, a conversation I've had, or a concept I've encountered.
+Think of them as the raw, unpolished gems that are waiting to be refined - or simply a 'to explore' list.
+They're spontaneous and often succinct, serving as placeholders for deeper exploration later on.

+#### 2. **Permanent Notes** 🌳

+As ideas mature and grow, they find their way here.
+Permanent notes represent a more thorough exploration, synthesis, and understanding of concepts.
+They're the result of nurturing fleeting thoughts, connecting them with other ideas, and letting them take root in a more structured form.
+Permanent notes are by no means 'complete', all notes in the digital garden will evolve over time.

+<br> <strong>Recently updated notes</strong>

 <ul>
   {% assign recent_notes = site.notes | sort: "last_modified_at_timestamp" | reverse %}